Resources

 If you define an optional variable without providing a value (like the situation above), then the variable is automatically set to

-for you.Now, let’s imagine that a user has filled out our sign-up form.
+nilfor you.Now, let’s imagine that a user has filled out our sign-up form.
 If the user has filled out the

-field, we’ve bound their input to the variables above.
-To display this information on their profile, we have to unwrap both themiddleName
+middleNameorwebsitefield, we’ve bound their input to the variables above.
+To display this information on their profile, we have to unwrap both themiddleNameandwebsitevariables.
+There are a number of different ways to unwrap optional variables.Unwrapping Optionals

 Force Unwrapping